 Soundness relates to the absence of false-negative results from a static analysis tool.
 A false negative is when a tool is posed the question “Does this program exhibit vulnerability X?” but incorrectly responds “no.” Such a tool is said to be unsound for vulnerability X. A sound tool effectively finds all the vulnerabilities of a particular class, whereas an unsound tool only finds some of them.

 The provision of soundness in static analysis is problematic, mainly owing to the presence of unspecified and undefined behaviours in programming languages.
-Claims of soundness made by tool vendors should be carefully evaluated to verify that they are reasonable for a particular language, compilers and target machines.
-Soundness claims are always underpinned by assumptions (for example, regarding the reliability of memory, or the correctness of compiled code) that should also be validated by users for appropriateness to their situation.
+Claims of soundness made by tool vendors should be carefully evaluated to verify that they are reasonable for a particular language, compiler and target machine.
+Soundness claims are always underpinned by assumptions (for example, regarding the reliability of memory, or the correctness of compiled code) that should also be validated by users for appropriateness in their situation.

 Static analysis techniques can also be sound in theory – where the mathematical model for the language semantics and analysis techniques have been formally stated, proved, and reviewed.